Holland & Barrett bans wet wipes.

-According to the EarthWatch Institute and Plastic Oceans UK, 9.3million wipes are still flushed down toilets in the UK every single day, making their way to the world’s oceans, rivers and sewage systems, damaging marine life and creating huge costs for consumers from sewer blockages.
+According to the EarthWatch Institute and Plastic Oceans UK, 9.3 million wipes are still flushed down toilets in the UK every single day, which make their way to the world’s oceans, rivers and sewage systems.
+This can damage marine life and creating huge costs for consumers from sewer blockages.

-These popular household and beauty products are blamed for 80 per cent of blockages in our sewers, costing an estimated £100 million a year to clear, in the UK alone.
+In fact, wet wipes are blamed for 80 per cent of blockages in our sewers, costing an estimated £100 million a year to clear, in the UK alone.

 Traditional wet-wipes are made of polyester and contain millions of chemical microfibres.
 Once in water, these fibres are released and cause death and destruction to a host of marine species.

 Holland & Barrett believes that as there are effective and sustainable alternatives to non-biodegradable wet-wipes, it would help safeguard marine life and put an end to costly sewer blockages if the Government reverted to its original decision to review and include wet wipes in its 2042 plastic elimination programme.

-“Clean when it comes to ingredients.
-You won’t find parabens, SLS or micro plastics in any of the products that we sell, because there should be no compromise on the products you put on your skin, hair, face or body.
+Joanne Cooke added: “The impact of single-use plastic on the earth is very evident.
+Moving forward we will look to make our beauty offering as clean and conscious as possible.
+You won’t find parabens, SLS or micro plastics in any of the products that we sell.
+Holland & Barrett believe there should be no compromise on the products you put on your skin, hair, face or body.

-“And conscious, because we care about the world we live in.
-We are in the process of developing our beauty range to focus on recyclable & refillable and waterless products – we are making a commitment to buy into beauty that doesn’t cost the earth.
+“We care about the world we live in.
+We are in the process of developing our beauty range to focus on recyclable and refillable and waterless products.
+We’re making a commitment to buy into beauty that doesn’t cost the earth.
 We also make sure all of our palm oil is from sustainable, RSPO certified, sources.”

 Here’s hoping other retailers follow suit!